bopace/elevator-challenge/notes.md

 # elevator challenge
+use event-driven system (todo: define events needed, what parts listen for what events)

 ## elevator controller
+### events to listen for
+- `callElevator(passengerId, floor, direction [up or down])`
+  - determine which elevator should be sent
 ### data
 - number of elevators
 - number of floors
+### state
+- keep track of where the elevators are, if they need service, etc
 ### functions
 - receives calls from elevator passengers (up or down)
 - determines which elevator will pick up the passenger